supermodel/supermodel/packages/cli/README.md

 ### Convert Data Models into Self-contained OpenAPI Spec Definitions Object

 ```
-$ supermodel compile-schema <dir> > compiled-data-model.yaml
+$ supermodel schema compile <dir> > compiled-data-model.yaml
-$ supermodel resolve-schema compiled-data-model.yaml > resolved-data-model.yaml
+$ supermodel schema resolve compiled-data-model.yaml > resolved-data-model.yaml
-$ supermodel oas2 resolved-data-model.yaml
+$ supermodel schema oas2 resolved-data-model.yaml
 ```

 ### Supermodel JSON Schema Model

-A Supermodel model is a plain [JSON Schema (draft 7)](http://json-schema.org/specification.html) schema file in YAML format.
+A Supermodel model (hereafter just "model") is a plain [JSON Schema (draft 7)](http://json-schema.org/specification.html) schema file in YAML format.
 It is customary that Supermodel model contains a top-level type definition, its title and it starts with the model (`$id`).

 At minimum a Supermodel model file looks like: